-Meg Stuart is a New Orleans-born choreographer and dancer living and working in Berlin and Brussels.
+Meg Stuart is the recent recipient of the Golden Lion for Lifetime Achievement Award in Dance from the Venice Biennale.
+Stuart is a New Orleans-born choreographer and dancer living and working in Berlin and Brussels.
 Stuart moved to New York in 1983 and was actively involved in the downtown New York dance scene.
 Together with her company, Damaged Goods, she has created over 30 stage works, ranging from solos to large-scale choreographies, sitespecific creations and improvisation projects.
 Stuart strives to develop a new language for every piece in collaboration with artists from different creative disciplines and navigates the tension between dance and theater.
 Meg Stuart/Damaged Goods has an on-going collaboration with Kaaitheater (Brussels) and HAU Hebbel am Ufer (Berlin).

 choreography Meg Stuart